Cohomology of multipoint connections on complex curves: Motivating examples

-In this subsection we recall \cite{TW, T2} the construction and reduction relations for $n$-point modular functions defined on a genus $g$ Riemann surface $M$ formed in the Schottky parameterization.
-All expressions here are functions of formal variables $w_{\pm a}$, $\rho_{a} \in \C$.
-Then we recall the genus $g$ reduction formula with universal coefficients that have a geometrical meaning and are meromorphic on $M$.
-These coefficients are generalizations of the elliptic Weierstrass functions \cite{L}.
-For a $2g$ local coordinates
+We recall from \cite{TW1,T2} the construction and recursion relations for correlation functions of $n$ variables on a genus-$g$ Riemann surface $M$ realized in the Schottky uniformization, in terms of the universal, meromorphic-on-$M$ coefficients of Section \ref{subsecgenusg}, which generalize the elliptic Weierstrass functions \cite{L}.
+All expressions here are functions of the formal Schottky variables $w_{\pm a}$, $\rho_a\in\C$, $a\in\Ip$.